AntaresSimulatorTeam/antares-xpansion/tests/end_to_end/restart/README.md

 All the tests present in this test have the common marker **optim**.
 There are also markers to launch only tests on specific optimization executables :

-* bendersmpi : launching only tests with bendersmpi executable
+* bendersmpi : launching only tests with benders executable
 * mergemps : launching only tests with merge_mps executable

 To run some specific tests, markers can be used as follows :